-- 4. Member States shall return the a specific message 'Information not disclosed' instead of the requested data elements in the following cases, informing that at the time of the offence: - (a) the vehicle was serapped temporarily or permanently de-registered from the national vehicle registry; - (b) the vehicle's full registration number is not provided, outdated or incorrect in the search conducted in the form of an outgoing request under paragraph 1; - (e) the vehicle's full registration number, provided in the search conducted in the form of an outgoing request under paragraph 1, is outdated or incorrect. - (d) Member States shall return the message 'Stolen vehicle or registration plate' instead of the requested data elements where the vehicle or the vehicle registration plate are recorded as stolen in the national vehicle registers registry. - 5.
-For automated searching of vehicle registration data, Member States shall use the specifically designed software application of the European Vehicle and Driving Licence Information System (Eucaris), and amended versions of this software.
+- 4. Member States shall return a specific message in the following cases, informing that at the time of the offence: - the vehicle was temporarily or permanently de-registered from the national vehicle registry; - (b) the vehicle's full registration number is not provided, outdated or incorrect in the search conducted in the form of an outgoing request under paragraph 1;

+- (d) the vehicle or the vehicle registration plate are is recorded as stolen in the national vehicle registry: - (e) the vehicle registration plate is recorded as stolen in the national vehicle registry. - 9.
+Member States shall return a message that the information cannot be disclosed in the case that the requested information would reveal the identity of a person protected in accordance with the national law of the Member State of registration. - 10.
+The requested Member State has no obligation to share other data elements than those related to the committed offence.';